Top Tips for Visiting Charleston: Best Hotels, Attractions, & Restaurants

 Much like Savannah, Charleston offers many historic home tours – so much so that you could spend an entire day touring houses.

 During my stay in Charleston, I chose to tour the Edmonston-Alston House, which I happily recommend.
-The house, built in 1825, is located in High Battery with unobstructed views of the waterfront.
-The furniture and artifacts inside the home each have their own history to tell and don’t miss the “joggling board” on the terrace.
+The house, built in 1825, is located in High Battery with unobstructed views of the waterfront, and even an old “joggling board” on the terrace.
+The furniture and artifacts inside the home each have their history to tell.

 If you want to branch out from the city of Charleston and enjoy an evening, you can drive the 12 miles across the waters to the Isle of Palms.